mlops-2526q1-mds-upc/MLOps_RecruitAIr_JobCriteriaExtractor/reports/dataset_card_resume-score-details.md

 card_data: {{card_data}}
 ---

-# Dataset Card for Recruitment
+# Dataset Card for Resume score details

 <!-- Provide a quick summary of the dataset. -->